HenriqueBBrum/DINT/README.md

 To reproduce the results obtained in the paper [DINT: A Dynamic Algorithm for In-band Network Telemetry]() three tests need to be executed:

-1. Evaluation of the alpha parameter
-2. Evaluation of the _k_ parameter
-3. Comparison between DINT alternatives

-You first need to move the P4 files of the desired test from their folder (in _src/DINT*_) to the parent folder (_src/_).
-After that, execute the *run_testing.sh* script informing the specific evaluation file in the *testing/scripts* folder as well as the rest of the parameters already mentioned.
-In the article we used 0.25, 0.5 and 1 for the <min_time> arguments and used 5 for the <loops> parameter.
-Besides changing the <min_time> in your execution command you also need to change the _obs_window_ variable in the DINT and LINT files and the _tel_insertion_min_window_ in the DINT files to be your <min_time>.
-Note that the time in p4 is in microseconds.

-Obs: One of our future plans is to have only one DINT\*.p4 file for the evaluation and just change the desired parameters.

 ### Customization